Memorable Memorial Day

 A contraction hit.
 Ok, now is when I am supposed to start timing them.
 I check the clock.
 It is 1:00am.
 Intending to take a shower and get dressed for a possible trip to the hospital, I walked to the bathroom where my water broke.

-Miracle one is an ambulance had been called on a false alarm down our street.
-It arrived in seconds.
-Immediately upon entering the room, a paramedic assessed the situation.
-He hesitated briefly because what he was considering was against the rules.
+One miracle was that an ambulance had been called on a false alarm down our street.
+It arrived within seconds of our 911 call.
+Immediately upon entering the room, a paramedic assessed the situation and hesitated briefly because what he was considering was against the rules.
 His orders were to take mothers and babies in distress straight to the hospital.
-Remember, Tim was transverse.

 I watched his face intently and saw a look of decision and determination cross his eyes.
 “This is going to hurt,” he warned.

-They whisked away while new paramedics with a second ride for me arrived.
+They whisked away into the night while new paramedics with my ride arrived.
 Unknown to me, Tim was undergoing CPR on his way to the hospital.
 For ten minutes, he showed no life signs.
 He scored zeros on the APGAR scale for all of those passing minutes.

-Loaded into the second ambulance, Psalm 91 came to mind and I prayed it.
+Once loaded into the second ambulance, Psalm 91 came to mind and I prayed it.
 Later, as the paramedics compared notes, it became clear that baby Tim gasped for air as I began to quote the passage.
-Miracle two.

-My faith grew stronger that human doctors’ reports are not necessarily God’s opinion.
-Miracle three is Tim grew up to be a normal, healthy, intelligent, soon-to-be twenty-two year old with excellent hearing and no brain damage.
+My faith grew stronger that human doctors’ reports are not necessarily God’s opinions.
+Tim grew up to be a normal, healthy, intelligent man with excellent hearing and no brain damage.

-Tim himself is miracle four.
-I have always been and will forever be grateful for his life.
-He has brought joy and tears and lots of laughter into my world, a loss I would surely have felt if he had never breathed.
+I have always been and will forever be grateful for Tim’s life.
+He has brought joy, tears, and plenty of laughter into my world, a loss I would surely have felt if he had never breathed.

-Memorial Day is special for all the love of country and gratitude to our veterans.
+Memorial Day is special with gratitude for those men and women who gave their lives for our nation.
 This weekend is also a memorable one for our family.
 For on the 26th of May, this beloved son arrived, and his life has changed those around him for the better.

-Compassionate love remembers gratitude as we count our blessings and freedoms, say thank you to our war heroes, and whisper a prayer to the God of the universe who has a purpose for each of his creations.
+Compassionate love remembers gratitude as we count our blessings and freedoms, thank our war heroes, and whisper a prayer to the God of the universe who has a purpose for each of his creations.
 Life is full of miracles.

 Happy Birthday, son.

 NOTE: I am not a trained or licensed mental health professional.
 I am not a doctor.
 I speak only from my experiences with and observations of mental illness.
-In no way is this website intended to substitute for professional mental health care.
+This website is not intended to substitute for professional mental health care.

 Submit a comment